Empathy: There’s an app for that!

 Prior research by Sara Konrath at the Indiana University Lilly Family School of Philanthropy, who led the team that developed the app, found that empathy in young adults has been declining by 40 percent since 1979.
 With many people believing smartphone use impairs empathy, she and her team decided to try to create an app that could instead make people more compassionate.

 “Young people are heavy users of mobile phones, and our team realized that there is a major content gap in such devices.
-There are very few smartphone games or apps that directly encourage kindness and caring in children.
+There are very few smartphone games or apps that directly encourage kindness and caring for children.
 Those that do exist are rarely rigorously tested to see if they have the intended effect,” Konrath said.
 “We hoped to marry scientific principles with fun and engaging design.”

 The app was developed by Konrath and a multidisciplinary team of collaborators: Brad Bushman (Ohio State University), Rich Tolman (University of Michigan), and Matthew Winslow (Eastern Kentucky University).
 Leading mobile-game developers from the technology development company HabitatSeven worked closely with the researchers to use evidence-based approaches to envision, create, and evaluate it.
 HopeLab, a social innovation firm, also supported the development of early prototypes.
-The project was funded through a grant from the John Templeton Foundation.
+The project was funded by a grant from the John Templeton Foundation.

 RAKi includes a series of nine mini-games that each aim to strengthen a specific, basic building block of empathy.
 For example, one game helps players to better identify which facial expressions signify particular emotions.
 The games were designed and user-tested with input from teens.
 The researchers conducted a randomized control trial examining the effects of playing with the RAKi app for two months, compared to playing a control game (the app “Two Dots”) for the same length of time.

 Preliminary results suggest that children and teens ages 10-17 who played RAKi for two months had more compassionate emotional responses to another teen in distress (compared to those who played the control game).
-In addition, the RAKi app led to more helping behavior, and a reduction in beliefs that it was okay to use aggression as a way to solve problems.
+In addition, the RAKi app led to more helping behavior and a reduction in beliefs that it was okay to use aggression as a way to solve problems.
 The researchers hope to publish their results in a peer-reviewed journal in the future.

 Importantly, teens are positively engaging with the game.
 Some participants liked that it made morals and values fun instead of lecturing, while others enjoyed not knowing how to use the app at the beginning and having to figure it out on their own.
 This gave them a sense of accomplishment after beating a difficult level.
 Teens also were excited to help others, both in the game and in real life.
 After playing RAKi for two months, one teen couldn’t wait to tell researchers that she planned to make blankets to donate to a local children’s hospital.